-A passion for literature has led me to find the sequencing of photographs is parallel to how a writer might sequence their words and, as a result, both efforts have become essential factors in my practice.
-In particular, John Steinbeck’s social criticisms and poetic constructions of fictional, yet representational settings of America’s economic disparities continue to inform how I perceive and compose the landscape.
+An interest in literature has also led me to find the sequencing of photographs is parallel to how a writer might sequence their words and, as a result, both efforts have become essential factors in my practice.

 2 Sontag, Susan.
 On Photography.
 London, Allen Lane, 1977.